 Ex-situ rainwater harvesting involves diverting surface runoff from a defined catchment to a storage facility and subsequently applying the collected water through irrigation.
-The ratio of catchment area to irrigated area—the catchment ratio—is a key design parameter, with typical values ranging from 5:1 to 30:1 depending on rainfall reliability and target crop-water supply (Oweis & Hachum, 2006).
+The ratio of catchment area to irrigated area-the catchment ratio-is a key design parameter, with typical values ranging from 5:1 to 30:1 depending on rainfall reliability and target crop-water supply (Oweis & Hachum, 2006).
 In communal systems, multiple small catchments may drain to a shared pond, distributing infrastructure costs and governance responsibilities across a community of users, but also creating the need for formal agreements on water-sharing and maintenance obligations.

-Storage structures range from simple earthen ponds and farm tanks dug into the landscape to engineered cisterns with impervious linings that minimise seepage losses.
-Storage sizing must balance the competing objectives of capturing peak runoff events—which may occur infrequently—and providing water security across the growing season, requiring careful hydrological analysis of local rainfall distributions.
+Storage structures range from simple earthen ponds and farm tanks dug into the landscape to engineered cisterns with impervious linings that minimize seepage losses.
+Storage sizing must balance the competing objectives of capturing peak runoff events-which may occur infrequently-and providing water security across the growing season, requiring careful hydrological analysis of local rainfall distributions.
 Seasonal storage in surface ponds is subject to significant evaporative losses, particularly in hot, arid environments where free-water evaporation may exceed one metre per year.
 Underground cisterns and micro-dams with groundwater recharge functions are therefore preferred in extremely arid contexts, where surface storage losses would negate the harvesting benefit.

 At the landscape scale, watershed-based water harvesting systems redistribute water from runoff-producing uplands to productive lowland fields.
-These systems are practised extensively in Ethiopia, India, and northern China, where watershed management programmes have integrated bench terracing, contour trenches, farm ponds, and check dams into coherent water-landscape management frameworks.
+These systems are practiced extensively in Ethiopia, India, and northern China, where watershed management programmes have integrated bench terracing, contour trenches, farm ponds, and check dams into coherent water-landscape management frameworks.
 The success of these programmes depends critically on community participation, secure land tenure, equitable benefit-sharing arrangements, and sustained institutional support (Molden et al., 2010).
 Where these governance conditions are met, watershed-scale water harvesting has been associated with reduced land degradation, improved groundwater recharge, and increased agricultural productivity across entire sub-catchments.

 5.4 Supplemental Irrigation from Harvested Rainwater